 5.5 The evaluation report shall establish requirements whereby each specific design property is unique to a specific FRC matrix.
 The evaluation report shall only permit the interpolation of properties relative to dosage.
 The interpolation range shall be defined by the evaluation report such that no statistical bias or statistical uncertainty materially affects the reliability of the proposed design requirements.

-5.6 The evaluation report shall provide the criteria for the minimum number of replicate tests upon which a nominal mechanical property may be established as well as the limiting statistical indices rendering the derived property acceptable.
+5.6 The evaluation report shall provide the criteria for the minimum number of replicate tests upon which a nominal mechanical property may be established, as well as the limiting statistical indices rendering the derived property acceptable.
 The minimum number of tests and the corresponding maximum acceptable coefficient of variation shall be shown as consistent with the reliability index upon which the design criteria is established.
 However, a minimum of six replicate tests with the corresponding maximum coefficient of variation of 0.25 shall apply for each unique FRC matrix, unless an appropriate adjustment is made to the indices used to remove the statistical bias.

 6.0 DEVELOPMENT OF DESIGN METHOD and SAFETY CONCEPT

 6.1 For structural applications, the proposed design criteria shall be constructed to possess the reliability index equivalent to that resulting from the corresponding ACI 318 provision.
 Such an evaluation may be based on component, section, or system-specific testing, defined through a separate evaluation criteria.
-The reliability analysis, also to be defined by this separate evaluation criteria, shall at the minimum consider the IBC load combinations, the statistical properties of all constitutive mechanical properties, including FRC, and be based on the first-order second-moment reliability analysis.
+The reliability analysis, also to be defined by this separate evaluation criteria, shall at a minimum consider the IBC load combinations, the statistical properties of all constitutive mechanical properties, including FRC, and be based on the first-order second-moment reliability analysis.
 Higher orders of reliability analysis shall be permitted.
 However, the resulting strength reduction factors shall not exceed those values provided by Chapter 21 of ACI 318.

 6.2 The requirements stated in Section 6.1 of this criteria are also permitted to be established using existing provisions of another consensus standard, provided the standard stipulates the reliability basis is equal to at least that required by the corresponding ACI 318 provision.
 When criteria is adopted from another standard on this basis, the calibration shall occur, assuring that at least the identical overall margin of safety is obtained between the available and the required forces over the applicable range of loading conditions and applications when using strength level load combinations of IBC.

-6.2.1 It is permissible to use EN1991-1-1 in conjunction with either the combination of DIN EN 1992-1-1 and DAfStb Guideline, or EN 1992-1-1 and SFRC Guideline, SS 812310, or fib Model Code to establish the requirements of this Section on the basis of overall margin of safety without further verification of equivalent reliability, provided justification is submitted.
+6.2.1 It is permissible to use EN1991-1-1 in conjunction with either the combination of EN 1992-1-1 and DAfStb Guideline, or EN 1992-1-1 and SFRC Guideline, SS 812310, or fib Model Code to establish the requirements of this Section on the basis of overall margin of safety without further verification of equivalent reliability, provided justification is submitted.

 6.3 For non-structural provisions, it shall be acceptable to reduce the load factors, increase resistance factors, or linearly scale nominal values of resistances as appropriate to achieve the overall safety margin as indicated by Section 4.4 of this criteria.